Our Team

 Jane Denny Richardson was promoted to Executive Director in August 2023 after spending 5 years as the Program Director at Friends of Foster Children.
 Jane is determined to make positive changes to the child welfare system and the community and believes that FFC is the change agent to assist in moving the system forward.
 She is excited to continue to grow the agency and be a support to the dependency system.

 Jane has a degree from Slippery Rock University’s School of Social Work.
-She has also obtained Certificates from the University of South Florida in Diversity, Equity and Inclusion in the Workplace and Inclusive and Ethical Leadership.
+She has also obtained Certification in Ethical Leadership from the University of South Florida.
 She has been trained in Trauma Informed Care and has a certification in child welfare case management from the Florida Certification Board.

 Jane is proud of her Pittsburgh area roots but equally as proud to now be an active resident in the Lake Worth Beach community where she has lived for the last six years.